 Treasured Cookware – Share a story of classic cookware – and a healthy recipe to go with it.
 Some of us will be celebrating Mother’s Day next month (May 11,) but it’s more than once a year that many of us cook with a pan, a wooden spoon or another piece of cookware passed on to us from the kitchens of our favorite relatives.
 Let’s see what you can cook up with your treasured kitchen tool!

 I’ve shared with you many that one my most treated cookware pieces is my iron skillet.
 The iron skillet that I have was first passed down to my mom from her mom and then from my mom to me.
 A well-seasoned iron skillet makes everything that’s cooked in it taste better.
-From sweet potatoes (<—- you’ve got to try that recipe), to vegan cornbread and then the recipe I am going to share with you today, my cast iron skillet is a piece I’d be lost in the kitchen without.
+From sweet potatoes (vegan cornbread and then the recipe I am going to share with you today, my cast iron skillet is a piece I’d be lost in the kitchen without.

 Eating a mostly vegan diet, I’ve come to love using my cast iron skillet even more since some of the iron from the pan actually leaches into the food that is cooked in it.